 Typically fellowships cannot be used in combination with any other source of support (e.g., fellowship/scholarship, grant, graduate assistantships, or employment outside the University of Iowa) since the fellowships are meant to provide protected time for the student to advance their studies.
 Failure to report additional employment can be considered in future applications/nominations/continued Graduate College funding for both the student and the department.
 For more information or to ask for a possible one-time exception, contact the Graduate College.

 Eligibility is limited to students who have completed at least one full semester in their Ph.D. programs (not open to students applying during their first semester of enrollment).
-Award winners will be required to submit a report outlining the ways in which they used the funds by August 13, 2021.
+Award winners will be required to submit a one-page report outlining the ways in which they used the funds to Associate Dean Shelly Campo by August 12, 2022.

 Eligible students may nominate themselves for this award however the nomination must be submitted by the student's department.
 Students should check with their department as soon as possible for departmental deadlines as well as to inform them they intend to apply.
 Applications submitted by the student (and not someone in the department such as the DGS, DEO or grad coordinator) will be voided and not considered.